Pathgather/pulsey/README.md

 ISSUES

+- remove highlight-back when stepsArray is empty
+- add highlight-target to correct element on dotClick, not just nextStep
+- only want to remove highlight-target class from target element after highlighter has completed transition to next step
 - options are not currently specific to each dot and each tooltip - they're global and shouldn't be
-- auto-scrolling not working correctly (not properly aligned with steps)
-- need to stress-test the way clicking through dots works, their ordering, etc.
 - on screenresize (and probably scroll) don't want highlight-back element to have a transition duration (currently lags and looks bad)
 - tooltip needs to be based off the outside of the pulsey target, not off the center
-- only want to remove highlight-target class from target element after highlighter has completed transition to next step
-- only want to transition underlay on dotclick() and close()
+- only want to transition underlay on dotclick() and close() (not nextStep())